goncalvesj/goncalvesj.github.io/content/2020/2020-08-11-aks-pod-identity.md

 ## Deploy

 Deployed it to Docker Hub and then to the AKS cluster as a single pod.
+Notice the **aadpodidbinding** label field, that is what will connect the pod to the managed identity.

 ```bash
 cat << EOF | kubectl apply -f -